 Open AI Days

-These events take place twice a year; during the spring and fall semester, and have a master's thesis focus: In spring, companies and organizations can pitch potential master's thesis topics for cooperation with students.
-In fall, we organize the best AI thesis awards.
+These events take place twice a year; in spring and autumn.
+In the spring semester, companies and organizations can pitch potential master's thesis topics for cooperation with students.
+In autumn, we organize the best AI Master's Thesis Awards.

-These events provide an arena for connecting with researchers, students and practioners, and exchanging experiences and ideas regarding the many potential applications of AI.
+An important objective for hosting these events is to provide an arena for connecting researchers, partners, students and other AI enthusiasts, in order to exchange ideas and experiences regarding the many potential applications of AI.